-Thankfully there are steps which you can take to reduce the impact such bacteria has on your clothing and to reduce the amount of bacteria being harboured in your laundry.
+Thankfully there are steps that you can take to reduce the impact such bacteria have on your clothing and to reduce the number of bacteria being harboured in your laundry.

 Clean Your Washing Machine

 When you consider the amount and type of dirt your washing machine comes into contact with it shouldn’t come as any surprise that it needs to be regularly cleaned.

 As part of the cleaning, you should be wiping down the rubber seal with an anti-bacterial wipe on a weekly basis, preventing the build-up of mould and bacteria from building up.
 But the cleaning doesn’t end there.

 Each month, you should be carrying out a service wash on your appliance using a dedicated cleaner such as the eSpares Limescale and Detergent Remover.

 Carrying out such a regular clean will not only help prevent the build-up of mould and bacteria, but it’ll also prevent your washing machine from smelling.